MakerSpaceLeiden/makerspaceleiden-crm/README.md

 -	track ordering of spares.

+## Non functional requirements

+- Very 'standard' approach - so ops and code evolving does not rely on a few skilled people.
+- Some 10's of machines
+- Low 100's of users

-= Current design
+# Current design

-Normal Django users; Members adds a field to that (form on file).
-May
-	add more in the future (e.g. emergency contact).
-Another option would be to use the more modern AbstractBaseUser.
+- Normal Django users; Members adds a field to that (form on file).
+May add more in the future (e.g. emergency contact).

-Machines
+- Machines
 	Machines or things that you can interact with (like doors).
 	May require instructions
 	May require the waiver to be on file.
 	May require a 'permit' of a specific type.

-Permits
+- Permits
 	E.g. allowed to open doors.

-Instructions
+- Instructions
 	member can give & record instructions
 	but only on the things they have received instruction on.

-Entitlements
+- Entitlements
 	heavier version of an instruction - connects a member to an permit.
 Permits can span multiple devices (unlike instructions).

-	Assumption is that only a few peple add these.
+	- Assumption is that only a few peple add these.

-Issues
+- Issues
 	Members extenion of Users is messy.

+## issues with the current design

+- member structure messy
-	Instructions and permits too similar.
+- Instructions and permits too similar.

-	Unclear approval workflow for Entitlements; e.g. explicit ok from both instructor and trustee ?
+- Unclear approval workflow for Entitlements; e.g. explicit ok from both instructor and trustee ?
 Or do we use the second layer instructions for this ?

-Redesign ideas
+# Redesign ideas

-	make one type of entitlement
-		put a permit on the issuer as well

-	to permit
-		add 'approved' or 'active' flag that can only be set by specific people.
+- Drop member and do something with modernish AbstractBaseUser.

+- Drop the Instruction class and replace it by

+	- PermitTypes get an 3rd flag (besides form-required, instruction required) which is *enabled* or *approved*.

+	- PermitTypes get issuer permit required.

+	- Entitlements become the new instructions

+		- but check the Entitlement or holder too issue that permit too.

-	Make a type of default 'any member' permit for every machine and on the issuer of most entitlements
+	- Make a type of default 'any member' permit for every machine and on the issuer of most entitlements.
+Or give any member the 'member' entitlement.

-	then ditch instructions.
+Or on other words - Entitlement becomes more of a 'tag'.